 Anne purchased Miss Anne’s Maypop Herb Shop in January 2022 in her dream-fulfilling effort to brew and provide high quality, affordable herbal medicines for you.

-Light at The Appalachian Center of Natural Health, where she completed all three years of the program.
+Appalachian Center of Natural Health, where she completed all three years of the program.
 She is a certified Wilderness First Responder with Sam Kaufman’s herbal-centric First Aid wilderness training.
 Marina believes in the power of plants, and the right to self-determination and bodily autonomy.
 She is very grateful to the care and healing plants have given her in her life, and sees plant-based medicine as an important tool for individual and community agency and empowerment.
 She strives to provide Queer friendly, body positive, consent-based care in her herbalism practice.
 She has had the privilege of working at Maypop Community Herb Shop since 2018.

 Justine also creates natural perfumes through her business, Elspeth’s Airs, which can be found in the shop.
 She is a certified aromatherapist and is available for consultations and custom products.
 Justine loves being in the world of plants and especially appreciates Maypop’s commitment to community and accessible medicine.